aboisvert/skiis/README.md

     # launch Scala REPL
     buildr shell

+and you can then interactively try the Skiis[T] collections,

     Welcome to Scala version 2.9.1.final (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_04).
     Type in expressions to have them evaluated.